idleberg/NSIS-Linker.user.js/README.md

 # NSIS-Linker.user.js
 *by Jan T. Sott*

-Highlights NSIS commands in Mozilla Firefox or Google Chrome.
-The following websites are supported:
+Highlights NSIS commands in Mozilla Firefox and some other browsers.
+Supported are all commands in the current stable (v2.46) and alpha versions (3.0a0), plus callback functions, LogicLib and the "useful headers" FileFunc, TextFunc and WordFunc.
+The user scripts triggers on the following websites:

 * Winamp.com forums
+* Bitbucket
+* Github
 * NSIS Sourceforge pages
 * Stack Overflow

+You can add custom domains from the Greasemonkey settings.

 ## Installation